 All the time we knew that once we hit the beds and close the hatches on the fireplace the hut would finally get warm.
 By the morning we would probably feel way too hot to be in our sleeping bags.

 Except that didn’t happen.
-In the morning even our 5 liter water bottle was ice instead of liquid water.
+In the morning even our 5-litre water bottle was ice instead of liquid water.
 I stayed awake freezing in my sleeping bag for the whole night, unlike Daniel who was snoring so loud the whole cabin was shaking.

 Was a night in Koli National Park worth all this after all?